 - PET scan (radioactive particles)

 Radiologists have 9 or more years of medical education, including at least 4 years of on-the-job training called residency.
-They may spend another 1 or 2 years on top of that on a specialized fellowship in such areas as emergency radiology or breast imaging.
+They may spend another 1 or 2 years on top of that on a specialized fellowship in such areas as interventional radiology or breast imaging.
 These doctors are required to keep up with medical advances in radiology in order to keep their certification.

 When Do You Need a Radiologist?